WNYO-TV: Sinclair ownership

 Grant Broadcasting sold WNYO-TV to Sinclair Broadcast Group—the descendant of the original Baltimore group that had sought the channel in 1979—for $51.5 million in 2000.
 The company had previously reportedly turned down an offer from Granite Broadcasting, owner of ABC affiliate WKBW-TV.
 This formed a duopoly with WUTV and came after Sinclair had previously backed out of a plan to acquire channel 23 in the city.
-Unlike with channel 23, in acquiring WNYO-TV, it acquired an existing station with a building, programming, and staff.
+Unlike with channel 23, in acquiring WNYO-TV, it received an existing station with a building, programming, and staff.
 The deal also allowed Sinclair to program channel 49 with shows it had purchased with the intent of airing them on channel 23.

 In 2006, when The WB and UPN merged to form The CW, Sinclair first elected to affiliate with MyNetworkTV, a new network started by Fox Television Stations, over The CW.
 On March 2, ten days after the network's existence was announced on February 22, Sinclair affiliated 17 stations it owned or managed, including WNYO-TV, with the network.

+In 2023, WNYO reached an agreement to once again become the local broadcast home of the Buffalo Bisons, the Triple-A affiliate of the Toronto Blue Jays.